Purcell Trench company

 Q. You say the mesh grill surface warps over a fire.
 How much does it warp?
 Do the mesh grills last as long as the all tube grills?

 A. The mesh surface is expanded stainless steel.
 Stainless has a relatively high expansion ratio.
 The expansion can cause a pot to tilt a bit.
-A few users have noted their Streamside Voyageur grill bent into a U when placed over a campfire for the first time.
+A few users have noted their Streamside Voyageur grill bent into a shallow U when placed over a campfire for the first time.
 I don't know why a few of our grills have bent this much while others have not.
 My tests indicate a much higher probability of significant deflection if the first fire is hot.
 I recommend users break streamside grills in over moderate heat fires the first use or so.
 The Streamside Voyageur grill has a lot more expanded metal on it than other Streamside grills, so there is more potential for expansion related problems.
 The Streamside Voyageur grill has increased substantially in popularity and I have never had a customer complain about grill warp or deflection.
 Frame deflection is minimal after the grills get used to campfire.
 Mesh grills almost certainly will not last as long as all tube grills, which we assume will last a lifetime, or several lifetimes.
 However, we have no report of a mesh grill burning out, or weld failure.

 Q. This is probably a dumb question, but I just purchased a Streamside Travelers grill and I am wondering if it matters what side I cook on.
 Putting the mesh down can keep some food from sliding or rolling off, no?